devrath/CustomGridViewAdvanced/README.md

 ###What this project do ::

-    This Project shows how to create dynamic views in android
+    This Project shows how to create dynamic views in android with automated number of images per row

 ========================